khulnasoft-lab/design.khulnasoft.com/contents/components/table.md

 ### Variants

-- **Basic table**: The basic table is the default option for this component.
-However, additional functionality can be added to enhance the table for different use cases.
+- **Basic**: A basic table is the default option for this component, however, additional functionality can be added to enhance the table for different use cases.
-- **Striped table**: The striped option adds zebra-striping to the entire table, starting with the the header row.
+- **Striped**: A striped table adds zebra-striping to the entire table, starting with the the header row.
+The alternating row background colors can be helpful to differentiate row content.
-- **Compressed table**: The compressed option cuts the body cell padding in half.
-This option should be used when the content presented is data heavy and text only.
+- **Condensed**: A condensed table cuts the body cell padding in half.
+Use a condensed table when the content presented is data heavy and text only.
 For example, displaying log files.

 ### Appearance